Approximating outcome probabilities of linear optical circuits: Results

 We also consider GBS with threshold detectors~\cite{quesada2018gaussian}, whose $s$-PQD for ``click'' is given by

-Since the range of $\pi W^{(0)}_{\text{on}}(\beta)=1-2e^{2|\beta|^2}$ is $[-1,1]$ in the Wigner representation ($s=0$), it allows any squeezing parameter of the input state even for the lossless case ($\eta=1$).
+Since the range of $\pi W^{(0)}_{\text{on}}(\beta)=1-2e^{2|\beta|^2}$ is $[-1,1]$ in the Wigner representation ($s=0$), it allows any squeezing of the input state even for the lossless case ($\eta=1$).
 Then we can estimate any (marginal) probability by the same argument of the photon-number measurement case.
+We give a detailed analysis in Appendix~\ref{app:GBSsimul}.

+In both cases, those algorithms of estimating (marginal) probability with inverse-polynomial additive-error precision with the poly-sparsity condition imply classically efficient simulations of GBS.
+Since it is difficult to expect the sparsity condition for current experiments, our results do not lead to a direct simulation of them.
+However, it can be useful for application-targeted GBS experiments whose outcomes might satisfy the poly-sparsity condition.

-Furthermore, we might consider an additional noise to allow $s_{\max}>1$, by introducing thermal noise with the average photon number $n_{\text{th}}$.
+Furthermore, we might consider an additional source of noise to allow $s_{\max}>1$ by introducing thermal noise with the average photon number $n_{\text{th}}$.
 In that case, the covariance matrix of $i$th mode input state is $V_{\eta,n_{\text{th}},i}=\frac{1}{2} $.
-By the log concavity condition, we can compute any (marginal) probability within a multiplicative error if the following condition is satisfied:
+By the log concavity condition, we can compute any (marginal) probability within a multiplicative-error if the following condition is satisfied: